siriscmv/invite-management-docs/terms/privacy-policy.md

 * [dsc.gg](https://dsc.gg/invi): Link shortening service

 ## Why do you collect said data?
-Data collected by Invite Management ("we", "us") and any related applications is solely used to provide and improve the service(s).
+Data collected by us and any related applications is solely used to provide and improve the service(s).
 * Invite links are stored in memory to facilitate the process of tracking the inviter as and when a new user joins your server.
 * Server configurations are stored to provide you with the ability to customize the functioning of our service.
 * The vote counts of users are stored to enable the functioning of voter only commands.